CZERTAINLY/CZERTAINLY-Documentation/docs/10-certificate-key/07-protocols/02-acme/25-ansible-acme.md

 ### Request verification challenge

-During the request of verification challenge, we submit CSR to the ACME server.
+Now, we need to submit the certificate signing request to ACME server and register validation challenge..
 The argument `dest` can be pointing to a non-existent file.
-But if it points to an existing certificate, the ACME client (Ansible) will look at its validity, and if it is below the default value 10 days, it will require reissuing.
+But if it points to an existing certificate, the Ansible will check if it is below the default value 10 days and request renewal instead of new certificate (default behaviour).
 This can be modified by arguments `remaining_days` and `force`.
-The second argument, `force`, requests a new certificate every time the playbook is executed.
+The second argument, `force` requests new certificate every time the playbook is executed, instead of checking for renewal.

 ```yaml
     - name: Create a challenge